The Cabin

-The Cabin, also known as A Night in the Cabin, is a 2018 Swedish-American horror thriller film directed by Johan Bodell in his feature film debut, written by Erik Kammerland and produced by Bodell and Alec Trachtenberg.
+The Cabin, is a 2018 Swedish-American horror thriller film directed by Johan Bodell in his feature film debut, written by Erik Kammerland and produced by Bodell and Alec Trachtenberg.
 The film stars Christopher Lee Page, Caitlin Crommett, Kammerland and Thomas Hedengran.
 It was released through video on demand platforms.

 Plot

 Americans Harry and Rose are in a bad relationship where they can't stop arguing.
 They head to rural Sweden to a cabin that is situated on a small island in the middle of a lake, a place where Harry's family had frequented for retreats.
 However, they are unaware that it has become the hangout for a serial-killing axe murderer named Sven.